 In addressing the importance of both local and national efforts to fight hunger Dr. Stile said, “It is easy to get jaded and feel that donations go into a black hole.
 But when you go to the food bank, with an army of people and pallets stacked up high, you touch, feel and smell where the funds go.
 You feel you are directly impacting local hunger.”
-He continued, “Nationally, when you partner with an organization like Feeding America with food banks around the country, there is large reach.”
+He continued, “Nationally when you partner with an organization like Feeding America with food banks around the country, there is a large reach.”

 As Feeding America works to eradicate child hunger, we asked Dr. Stile’s opinion on what is needed most.
 “Education, education, education,” he replied.
 “The problem of domestic hunger cuts across every line.
 It is so pervasive yet virtually unknown by most people in our country.
 This is a big deal.”

 In the United States, 13 million children — 1 in 6 — face hunger.
-On their behalf we thank Dr. Stile, his team and the Frank L. Stile Foundation for their ongoing efforts to raise awareness of child hunger and provide meals to children and families in need.
+On their behalf, we thank Dr. Stile, his team and the Frank L. Stile Foundation for their ongoing efforts to raise awareness of child hunger and provide meals to children and families in need.

 Image credit: Michael Herb